Finite and Corruption-Robust Regret Bounds in Online Inverse Linear Optimization under M-Convex Action Sets: Introduction

 \subsection{Our Contribution}

 We show that when the feasible sets are \emph{M-convex}, a finite regret bound of $O(d \log d)$ is achievable.
-This result partially resolves the question left open by \citet{Besbes2021-ak,Besbes2023-zm}, \citet{Gollapudi2021-ad}, and \citet{Sakaue2025-vb} regarding the existence of a finite regret upper bound polynomial in~$d$, under M-convex action sets.
-M-convex sets subsume \emph{matroid} action sets, a broad class of combinatorial structures that appear in various scenarios, hence important both theoretically and practically; see also \cref{sec:m-convex-sets} for details.
+This result partially resolves the question left open by \citet{Besbes2021-ak,Besbes2023-zm}, \citet{Gollapudi2021-ad}, \citet{Sakaue2025-vb}, and \citet{Sakaue2026-ea} regarding the existence of a finite regret upper bound polynomial in~$d$, under M-convex action sets.
+M-convex sets subsume \emph{matroid} action sets, a broad class of combinatorial structures that arise in many settings and are important both theoretically and practically; see also \cref{sec:m-convex-sets} for details.
 At a technical level, our algorithm combines a characterization of optimal solutions on M-convex sets (\cref{prop:m-convex-argmax}) with a geometric volume argument (\cref{lem:volume-decrease}).
 This strategy for deriving the finite regret bound highlights the usefulness of M-convexity in online inverse linear optimization.

 Furthermore, we address scenarios where the agent's actions may be adversarially corrupted in up to $C$ rounds, thereby relaxing the restrictive assumption that the agent's action is always optimal.
 For this setting, we extend our algorithm by combining it with a restart mechanism and obtain a regret upper bound of $O((C + 1)d \log d)$,\footnote{ We write $O((C + 1)d \log d)$ instead of $O(C d \log d)$ to clarify that the bound holds even when there is no corruption ($C=0$). } which recovers the original bound when there is no corruption and offers a robust guarantee in the presence of corruptions.
 Importantly, our algorithm does not require prior knowledge of $C$.
 We achieve this by monitoring the acyclicity of directed graphs constructed from the agent's feedback (\cref{lem:acyclic}).